appsflyio/ios-sdk-integration/README.md

-# How to integrate the Appsfly Android Utils
+# How to integrate the Appsfly Ios Utils

 ### Step 1
 #### Add Cocoapods: